The Fifth Money Laundering Directive is now in force. Here’s what you need to know

 The Fourth Directive already cut the spending limits on prepaid cards.
 The Fifth Directive amendments will lower the requirement for customer verification from €250 to €150, and even to €50 for some remote transactions.
 The use of anonymous prepaid cards issued outside the EU may also be prohibited unless the jurisdiction is considered to have equivalent money laundering legislation to the EU.

 The Fifth Directive will require enhanced due diligence when dealing with transactions from high risk countries.
 As well as obtaining evidence of the source of funds and source of wealth, information on beneficial ownership and background to the intended transaction must also be recorded.
 The EU may also designate a ‘blacklist’ of high risk countries for money laundering.

 The Fifth Money-Laundering Directive also looks set to amend the ‘reliable and independent source’ requirement for verification of customer information to include ‘where available, electronic identification means’.
 This suggests that not only will the source have to be reliable and independent, it will also have to be electronic.

 The Fifth Directive has been extended to cover all forms of tax advisory service, lettings agents and art dealers.
 Access will also be available to members of the public to request information on the real owners of firms operating in the EU, a measure aimed at quashing letterbox companies established solely to launder money and hide wealth.
 Whistleblowers who report money laundering will have also have increased protection and the right to anonymity.

 How will this affect training?

-VinciWorks flagship AML course, AML: Know Your Risk, is focused on the changes brought in to the AML regime by the Fourth Directive.
+VinciWorks flagship AML training course, AML: Know Your Risk, is focused on the changes brought in to the AML regime by the Fourth Directive.
 It includes some context about the Fifth Directive and will be automatically updated as soon as the changes go into effect.